difference dietitian and nutritionist

 What is the difference between a dietitian and a nutritionist?

 In the context of food and nutrition, the terms “dietitian” and “nutritionist” are often used interchangeably in Nutrition Science.
 Thus leading to confusion about the roles and qualifications of these professionals.
-Therefore dietitian and nutritionist share a common goal of promoting healthy habits and managing health conditions.
+Therefore dietitians and nutritionists share a common goal of promoting healthy habits and managing health conditions.

 It is crucial to understand the significant difference between these two professions.
 In this comprehensive guide, we will explore the disparities in education, qualifications, scope of expertise, and career paths for dietitian and nutritionist.
 So, let’s dive in and unravel the distinctions between dietitians and nutritionists!